AngelaYu-3/makemore/README.md

 This project is for educational purposes and follows the course [Neural Networks: Zero to Hero by Andrej Karpathy](https://www.youtube.com/watch?v=PaCmpygFfXo&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=2).

 ***Source code is commented to demonstrate deep, independent understanding of core concepts as well as for ease of future read-throughs.
-Additional files are included as part of learning process.***
+Additional coding files used during independent learning process also included.
+Annotated research papers models are implemented on are also included.***
 ___

 ## Key Papers Current Implementation Follows